Operating golf carts in Somersett

 City code also states that golf carts must be operated in daylight by a licensed driver, and that golf carts are required to have headlights, tail lamps, reflectors, stop lamps, an emblem or placard for slow-moving vehicles, a mirror, and brakes.

-We received several complaints from residents about golf carts being driven across private lawns and on sidewalks.
-Neither is permissible, according to the SOA’s Rules and Regulations: “No motor vehicle shall be operated in any area within the Subdivision except on a street or driveway.
+We received complaints in the past about golf carts being driven across private lawns and on sidewalks.
+Neither is permissible, according to the Rules and Regulations: “No motor vehicle shall be operated in any area within the Subdivision except on a street or driveway.
 Motorized vehicles except authorized maintenance vehicles or emergency vehicles are specifically prohibited on all open space, paths, trails, walkways or Common Areas (except streets or parking areas).”

-We hope this helps clarify the rules on golf carts, and we are looking forward to a great 2018 season of golfing in Somersett!
+We hope this helps clarify the rules on golf carts in Somersett!